kumarakshay2456/system-design/resume_based_question/akshay_interview_prep.md

 1. "Why SQS *and* RabbitMQ?
 Why not SQS with a DLQ for retries?"
    > SQS DLQ is for messages that have permanently failed — it doesn't support configurable retry delays.
 Our three RabbitMQ queues are: `NotificationDelayedCommonQueue` (5-minute delay, generic failures), `NotificationDelayedFirebaseQueue` (Firebase-specific throttle handling), `NotificationDelayedMarketingQueue` (marketing messages that missed their sending window).
 These routing decisions can't be expressed with SQS DLQ — it's a single destination with no routing logic.
+1.1 " Why not only RabbitMQ?"
+Interviewers often ask this.
+Answer:
+RabbitMQ can do both queuing and retries, but we preferred SQS as the primary queue because it is fully managed, highly durable, and scales automatically.
+RabbitMQ is used only for the feature SQS lacks: flexible long-duration delayed retries.
+This gives us the reliability of SQS and the scheduling flexibility of RabbitMQ.

 2. "You have separate SQS queues per message type — OTP queue, task queue, marketing queue.
 What's the operational overhead and how do you justify it?"
    > The overhead is real: more SQS queues, more consumer deployments, more Kubernetes pods.
 The justification: isolation.
 OTP is a user-blocking operation (login, verification).
 If a marketing campaign floods the task queue, OTP must not be delayed.
 Separate queues give independent scaling and backpressure.
 The OTP consumer also has different logic — expiry validation and `InitiateOtpEngine` instead of `InitiatePriorityEngine` — which would be messy to combine.